j9t/little-books/manuscript/html-css-coding-guidelines.md

 Put declarations in alphabetical order in order to achieve consistent code in a way that is easy to remember and maintain.

 Ignore vendor-specific prefixes for sorting purposes.
-However, multiple vendor-specific prefixes for a certain CSS property should be kept sorted as well (e.g., `-moz` prefix comes before `-webkit`).
+However, multiple vendor-specific prefixes for a certain CSS property should be kept sorted as well (e.g., the `-moz` prefix comes before `-webkit`).

 (Exceptions prove the rule, so in the event of the cascade pushing order on us, that’s fine.)